bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

           WriteCapacityUnits: 1
 ```

 We start by defining the name for our service, `wishlist`.
 Then we define which provider we would like to use, `aws`, runtime for our functions, `nodejs`, and which region we would like our service to be deployed to, `eu-central-1`.
 The `iamRoleStatements` declares that our functions are allowed to query and add items to our DynamoDB table.
-The last block, `resources`, defines our DynamoDB table.
+The last block, `resources`, defines our DynamoDB table where our wishes are stored.

 The functions block could do with a more detailed explanation.